nhwilson/DDR/README.md

 DDR README
 ===================

 This package implements the distributed dictionary representation (DDR) algorithm, which allows users to estimate the loading of the documents in a corpus on a set of latent constructs.
-For more details see: https://link.springer.com/article/10.3758/s13428-017-0875-9.
+For more details see [this paper](https://link.springer.com/article/10.3758/s13428-017-0875-9).

 The [original repository](https://github.com/USC-CSSL/DDR) appears to no longer be maintained, and has been forked several times.
 This adapts the [most recent fork](https://github.com/JThh/DDR), and is an attempt to both improve the documentation and make the code functional with modern python and gensim.